 - History buffs may like to visit the Teylers Museum, the Netherlands oldest museum founded in 1778.

-- For those more interested in outdoor activities, consider one of the Haarlem canal tours or a bike ride through the tulip fields.
+- For those more interested in outdoor activities, consider one of the Haarlem Canal Tours or a bike ride.

 - Tour Haarlem with a professional Haarlem travel guide (you can book a private tour through Viator) or wander the city sights on your own to find hidden gems, historic buildings or quirky sights (like the Haarlem Red Light District).